MIT application essays that worked

 This is part of a series of MIT application essays submitted by students who were later admitted to the Institute.
-The following prompts are from the 2014-15 and 2013-14 admissions seasons.
-Note that word counts aren’t strictly enforced!
+The following prompts are from the 2014-15 admissions season.

 What attribute of your personality are you most proud of, and how has it impacted your life so far?
 This could be your creativity, effective leadership, sense of humor, integrity, or anything else you’d like to tell us about.
-(200–250 words)
+(200-250)